upenn-cis1xx/camelot/README.md

   fix the issue, and then promote.
 * Reloading test.ml should show that the difference was added to the appropriate expect tests.
 In a PR, mention this - the reviewer should examine the expect test and make sure it makes sense (e.g. that the old prints were not messed up + the new test case appropriately printed).

+## Camelot flags

+`-d <lintdir>` : Specify the directory in which to lint

+`-show <ta | student | gradescope>` : Specify the reporting type - does a student see this output or a ta?
+If this argument is malformed or not present, the reporting type defaults to student

+`-f <filename>` : Lints the given file